-In Autumn 2020 all consultations will be done online, using the video call application of your choice (we prefer Zoom or Teams, but we are also happy to use any other common app).
+Consultations can be done either in person (usually at the CJV offices at FF or FSS) or online using the video call application of your choice (we prefer Zoom or Teams, but we are happy to use any other common app).

-Here are the times we are available for consultations:
+Here are the times we are usually available for consultations (Spring 2023):

 Please click on the link and fill out the form.
 We will contact you shortly!

 We are not holding regular in-person office hours until further notice.